MidAtlanticDreamin/MidAtlanticDreamin.github.io/collections/_sessions/2024-why-you-should-be-using-jest-tests.md

 ---
-title: "Why You Should Be Using Jest Tests on LWCs"
+title: "Why you should Be using Jest Tests on LWCs"
 speakers:
  - "Crystal Harris"
  - "Aavo Reinvald"